-Why aren’t prices listed on the website?
+Why aren’t there prices listed for every product?

 What kind of LED does Crenshaw offer?

 All Crenshaw LED specifications (lamping codes LA, LA/U, LD, LD/U) are integrated board and driver systems.
 Read more in our LED Lamping Guide.
 Fixtures which use screwbase, bi-pin, or twistlock LED replacement lamp sources are classified as incandescent fixtures (lamping codes NA, ND, ND/U, NA/U).
 In these cases, the incandescent legacy specs are indicated as reference for selecting the appropriate LED replacement lamp.
-Read more in our Incandescent Lamping Guide.

 What is 0-10V dimming?

 0-10V dimming is the most widely used dimming protocol for integrated board and driver LED systems.
 Other sophisticated controls systems, such as DALI, are available and sometimes used, however 0-10V dimming has become the industry standard for LED.
 Unlike incandescent or Crenshaw’s standard compact fluorescent dimming configurations, 0-10V controls require two additional wires beyond the standard hot, neutral and ground wires used throughout traditional electrical wiring.
 Existing construction rarely has the extra wiring, and this factor can become a serious obstacle for churches and commercial spaces looking to upgrade their lighting to state-of-the-art solid state LED.
 Phase Control has been successfully developed as a 2-wire dimming solution for some of Crenshaw’s standard LED systems.
-See our LED Specifications Guide for more information.

 Can I order samples?